 Ratchet Tie Down Straps can be used in so many ways.
 They are a versatile tool for securing cargo in a truck or for just fastening down something in your yard.

-Tie down straps (also called ratchet straps) are used to hold down cargo or equipment during transport.
-Tie down straps are basically webbing that has tie down hardware sewn to it.
-The hardware allows the tie down strap to attach to the area surrounding the cargo or equipment, loop over the cargo or equipment, and/or attach to the cargo or equipment.
+Tie-down straps (also called ratchet straps) are used to hold down cargo or equipment during transport.
+Tie-down straps are basically webbing that has tie-down hardware sewn to them.
+The hardware allows the tie-down strap to attach to the area surrounding the cargo or equipment, loop over the cargo or equipment, and/or attach to the cargo or equipment.
 It usually also provides a method of introducing tension to hold the item in place.
-There are a variety of choices for hardware; ratchets, cambuckles, snap hooks, flat hooks, wire hooks, s-hooks, and much more.
+There are a variety of choices for hardware; ratchets, cam buckles, snap hooks, flat hooks, wire hooks, S-hooks, and much more.

 How to Use a Ratchet Strap